tomatolog/manticore/docs/searching/search_results_ranking.rst

 SPH\_MATCH\_ANY, SPH\_MATCH\_PHRASE, and SPH\_MATCH\_BOOLEAN) you can
 not choose the ranker.
 You can only do that in the SPH\_MATCH\_EXTENDED mode.
-(Which is the only mode in SphinxQL and the suggested mode in ManticoreAPI anyway.)
-To choose a non-default ranker you can either use `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__ with ManticoreAPI, or `OPTION ranker <../../select_syntax.md>`__ clause in ``SELECT`` statement when using SphinxQL.
+(Which is the only mode in SphinxQL and the suggested mode in SphinxAPI anyway.)
+To choose a non-default ranker you can either use `SetRankingMode() <../../full-text_search_query_settings/setrankingmode.md>`__ with SphinxAPI, or `OPTION ranker <../../select_syntax.md>`__ clause in ``SELECT`` statement when using SphinxQL.

 As a sidenote, legacy matching modes are internally implemented via the